Anton Zeilinger: Career

-In 1981 Zeilinger returned to MIT in 1981 as an associate professor on the physics faculty until 1983.
+In 1981 Zeilinger returned to MIT, as an associate professor on the physics faculty, until 1983.
 Between 1980 and 1990 he worked as a professor at the Vienna University of Technology, the Technical University of Munich, the University of Innsbruck and the University of Vienna.

-He was also, between 2004 and 2013, the scientific director of the Institute for Quantum Optics and Quantum Information in Vienna between 2004 and 2013.
+He was also the scientific director of the Institute for Quantum Optics and Quantum Information in Vienna between 2004 and 2013.
 Zeilinger became professor emeritus at the University of Vienna in 2013.
 He was president of the Austrian Academy of Sciences from 2013 till 2022.

 Since 2006, Zeilinger is the vice chairman of the board of trustees of the Institute of Science and Technology Austria, an ambitious project initiated by Zeilinger's proposal.
 In 2009, he founded the International Academy Traunkirchen, which is dedicated to the support of gifted students in science and technology.
 He is a fan of the Hitchhiker's Guide To The Galaxy by Douglas Adams, going so far as to name his sailboat 42.

 Research

 Quantum teleportation

-Most widely known is his first realization of quantum teleportation of an independent qubit.
+Zeilinger published one of the first realizations of quantum teleportation of an independent qubit.
 He later expanded this work to developing a source for freely propagating teleported qubits and quantum teleportation over 144 kilometers between two Canary Islands.
 Quantum teleportation is an essential concept in many quantum information protocols.
 Besides its role for the transfer of quantum information, it is also considered as an important possible mechanism for building gates within quantum computers.

 Entanglement swapping – teleportation of entanglement

 Entanglement swapping is the teleportation of an entangled state.
-After its proposal, entanglement swapping has first been realized experimentally by Zeilinger's group in 1998.
+After its proposal, entanglement swapping was first realized experimentally by Zeilinger's group in 1998.
 It was then applied to carry out a delayed-choice entanglement swapping test.

 Entanglement beyond two qubits – GHZ-states and their realizations

-Anton Zeilinger contributed decisively to the opening up of the field of multi-particle entanglement.
+Anton Zeilinger contributed to the opening up of the field of multi-particle entanglement.
 In 1990, he was the first with Daniel Greenberger and Michael Horne to work on entanglement of more than two qubits.
 The resulting GHZ theorem (see Greenberger–Horne–Zeilinger state) is fundamental for quantum physics, as it provides the most succinct contradiction between local realism and the predictions of quantum mechanics.

 GHZ states were the first instances of multi-particle entanglement ever investigated.

 Finally, in 1999, he succeeded in providing the first experimental evidence of entanglement beyond two particles and also the first test of quantum nonlocality for GHZ states.